smindre1/An_Introduction_To_Regex/README.md

 //This indicates that the subexpression is the search filter for the first character of the pattern.
 ([a-z0-9_\.-]+)

-//Once we move further in however we come across a plus sign (+) indicating that this subexpression can have more than one occurance.
+//Once we move further in however we come across a plus sign (+) indicating that this subexpression can have more than one occurrence.
 //More specifically, since we had a carrot symbol it means this filter will occur for each character until we run into the next part of the Regex (which is the @ symbol).
 [a-z0-9_\.-]